Anodyne’s mind raced with possibility. Eagerly he began to grin.

 Anodyne grabbed Xarius, pulling him in close.
 His duel voice ringing in Xarius’ ear.

-“Do you hear their screams Xarius?
+“Do you hear their screams, Xarius?
 Those are the screams of those who follow a weak deity.
 Let those screams fill you as I slaughter your people.”

 Anodyne followed with Sylum in tow, smashing another hole through the church as he stomped Xarius down into the marble flooring.

 Dust filled the church, shrouding the location of those who groaned in agony.
-Xarius’ name was called out by those fallen as a desperate attempt to hold onto their lives.
+Xarius’ name was called out by those fallen in a desperate attempt to hold onto their lives.
 Anodyne grabbed the struggling Xarius and laid him before a wheezing person.
 Pressed down and forced to look into the mortal’s eyes.
-As the dust cleared the mortal could see his deity, hard pressed against the floor with Anodyne’s shifting form above him.
+As the dust cleared, the mortal could see his deity, hard pressed against the floor with Anodyne’s shifting form above him.
 Tears rolled down his cheeks as his stare returned to Xarius.
-Xarius closed his eyes but Sylum reached down and pulled them open.
+Xarius closed his eyes, but Sylum reached down and pulled them open.
 He stared unwillingly into the eyes of the mortal, watching as the hope faded, then his life.
 Xarius lashed out, striking Sylum out of the way, directing his rage towards Anodyne.

 “This is all you do.
 Maim and punish people for nothing.
-This is why I returned, this is why I claimed this world from you.
+This is why I returned; this is why I claimed this world from you.
 I was going to make you suffer for all the years you made them suffer.
 I was…” Xarius’ speech was cut short as Anodyne crushed his vocal cords with one swift motion.
 His voice crumpled to wheezes and whines.

-“You should have just killed me, because now…”
+“You should have just killed me because now…”

 Anodyne outstretched his arms and clenched his fists.
-The shaking stopped and he returned to his normal self, except his eyes remained black with Stirling crosses.
+The shaking stopped, and he returned to his normal self, except his eyes remained black with Stirling crosses.

 “Now, I am far beyond you.”

 Xarius tried desperately to crawl away while Anodyne and Sylum were distracted.
 He tried his best to mend his throat, regaining the ability to speak, but only a croak.
 He turned to talk to Anodyne but did not risk making a final remark as he felt the overwhelming power resonating from Anodyne.
-Instead he took one last look around before disappearing from Hollow.
+Instead, he took one last look around before disappearing from Hollow.
 He crashed onto a hard, unforgettable surface.
 His eyes opened in a panic as he pushed himself back onto his feet.